Karan15Nigam/Sampling_Assignment/README.md

 1)Explored the dataset to understand the class imbalance.

-2)Created five samples using Stratified 5-Fold Cross Validation so that each split preserved the original class distribution.
+2)Created five samples using Stratified 5-Fold Cross Validation so that each split preserved the original class distribution and created a new balanced dataset(balanced_df.csv).

 3)Applied five different sampling techniques to handle the imbalance: